Skip to content

 Quotes not only speak our inner voice they also speak what is outside of our life.

-In my case, those quotes which I read were real and took me to a higher energy level for a moment.
+In my case, these quotes which I read were real and took me to a higher energy level for a moment.

-I don’t know why but I felt a different kind of happiness when I finished reading them.
+I don’t know why, but I felt a different kind of happiness when I finished reading them.
+May be I was motivated a little bit.

-I am pondering now, did the couple transfer little happiness to me?
+I was questing myself, did the couple transfer little happiness to me?

-I am still reflecting now, getting a bit emotional remembering the past incident at the moment.
+I am still reflecting now, getting a bit emotional remembering a past incident at the moment.

-Am I crazy to think about that small moment again?
+Am I crazy to think about that small past moment again?

 But wait, life itself is the combination of many small moments which we don’t get time to cherish.